Saving time and improving quality with online data services

 A key capability of Flex is its ability to integrate data and services from third parties.
 SNH created a mash-up, seamlessly importing species data from the National Biodiversity Network (NBN) into its own website.
 “Previously, we had provided a lot of information into the NBN, but we needed a way of making that information accessible to our own customers,” explains Richard Betts, Senior GIS Officer

 SNH’s GIS team found the documentation on resources.esri.com well organised and well written.
-This helped them understand the capabilities of the ArcGIS Server platform and speeded up application development.
+This helped them understand the capabilities of the ArcGIS Server and speeded up application development.
 “The whole application build took less than four months”, estimates Betts.
 “Considering how much new software was involved and the complexity of our environment, that was pretty quick.”

 ArcGIS Server allows us to deliver information in a far more accessible way and to a wider range of people, from planners and developers to school children